Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 Many of those who came out to vote expressed a similar weariness, referring to the country in the moment as “bleak,” “chaotic” or “crazy.”
 Predictably, many cited the pandemic as a central cause of concern — and Trump's handling of the pandemic as a motivation for their vote.

-That issue was not a reason offered by Melania Scala, 57, as a reason to vote against the president.
+That issue was not a reason offered by Melanie Scala, 57, as a reason to vote against the president.
 In fact Scala made it quite clear that she planned to support the president, sporting a “Make America Great Again” hat, a Trump T-shirt and even a Trump-emblazoned face mask — all of which would need to be covered once she got within 100 feet of the polling place in accordance with state law.
 (A volunteer offering assistance to voters, Michael Peitsch, 64, told me that very few people had been wearing candidate paraphernalia, though one person did have Biden socks.)

 “I don’t blame him for the pandemic,” Scala said — despite the gym where she worked having to close because of a drop in business.
 “He’s just trying to deal with the consequences of the actions of the pandemic.
 He’s trying to do the best he can.”